ethanwong3/mernStackWebApp/README.md

 404 Not Found Client Error Resource doesn’t exist.
 409 Conflict Client Error User already exists (duplicate email).
 500 Internal Server Error Server Error Unexpected error on the backend.

+Middleware???
+in express.js, middleware is a function that sits between the request and response cycle.
+It modifys the req object adding a .user from the JWT decoded.
+It is added before protexted routes to enforce authentication.